 - Earth & Environmental Sciences

 Engage Your Students in Career Preparation

 Our office provides career counseling to help students identify their values, interests, and skills as they explore potential career paths.
 We encourage you to refer your students to us if they need help with career decision making, composing a resume or cover letter, interview preparation, graduate school applications, or any career-related issue.
 Additionally, the Malone Center has online resources that students can take advantage of in their career exploration process.
 As you mentor students, feel free to recommend these career resources as they reflect and engage in career preparation.

 Through the Center for Engaged Learning, the Office of Mentoring & Advising, the Cothran Center for Vocational Reflection, and the Malone Center for Career Engagement, Furman University has established a Purposeful Pathways Grant program.
 Grant funds will be distributed to support student professional development at the academic department level.
 To request funding from the Purposeful Pathways Grants, please complete the following application.

 Request a Presentation

 Don’t cancel class!
 The Center for Career Engagement is available to present to your class on career exploration, cover letter and resume writing, interview tips, the graduate school application process, and job search strategies.
-Email Kristin Irwin to request a presentation.
+Email our team to request a presentation.

 Furman Post-Graduation Outcomes Data